Evidence review

 8. Weigh support after the first vial ships

 Titration is where people succeed or quit.
-Nausea, dosing questions, plateaus — you want a provider whose support does not evaporate the moment the medication is in the mail.
+Nausea, dosing questions, a weight-loss plateau months in — you want a provider whose support does not evaporate the moment the medication is in the mail.
+That support should also help you make sense of what your body is doing along the way, whether that is noticeable hair shedding or facial volume change, and it should know to flag the warning signs of gallbladder or pancreas problems rather than waving off abdominal pain as routine nausea.

 The bottom line